okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/main/ios/integrationsteps.md

 </div>

-> **Note:** The Integrating code component represents the code you write to call the sample code's interface.
+> **Note:** The Integrating code component represents the code that you write to call the sample code's interface.

 ### 1: Launch the app and initialize the SDK